YouYueHuang/SelfDrivingCarProjects/P4-advance-lane-finding/README.md

 ----
 The OpenCV functions `cv2.findChessboardCorners()` and `cv2.drawChessboardCorners()` are used for image calibration.
 There are chessboard images stored in `./camera_cal/chessboard_6x8` and `chessboard_6x9`, taken from different angles with the same camera, and we'll use them as input for camera calibration routine.

+The chessboard images have been used to calculate the camera calibration matrix and distortion coefficients, and these were used to remove distortion from one of the calibration images, demonstrating the effect.

 `cv2.findChessboardCorners()` attempts to determine whether the input image is a view of the chessboard pattern and detect internal chessboard corners, and then `cv2.drawChessboardCorners()` will mark internal chessboard corners.

 Arrays of object points, corresponding to the location of internal corners of a chessboard, and image points, the pixel locations of the internal chessboard corners determined by `cv2.findChessboardCorners()`, are fed to `cv2.drawChessboardCorners()` which returns camera calibration and distortion coefficients.
 The code are shown below: